J-Afzal/Python-Projects/README.md

 # About
-An assortment of python projects that I undertook in order to learn Python.
+An assortment of python projects that I undertook in order to learn Python

 # Project List
 Using Pygame: